angband/angband/docs/command.rst

   inscription is limited to the particular object (or pile) and is not automatically transferred to all similar objects.
-Under certain circumstances, Angband will display "fake" inscriptions on certain objects ('cursed', 'tried', 'empty') when appropriate.
+Under certain circumstances, Angband will display "fake" inscriptions on certain objects ('tried', 'empty') when appropriate.
 These "fake" inscriptions remain all the time, even if the player chooses to add a "real" inscription on top of it later.

-  In addition, Angband will occasionally place a "real" inscription on an object for you, normally as the result of your character getting a "feeling" about the item.
-All characters will get "feelings" about weapons and armor after carrying them for a while.
+  In addition, Angband will place the inscription '??' on an object for you if the object has a property (or "rune") that you have not learned yet.
+  This inscription will remain until you know all the runes on the object.

   An item labeled as '{empty}' was found to be out of charges, and an item labeled as '{tried}' is a "flavored" item which the character has